Kippah: Laws and history

+Other opinions were more lenient.
+According to Maimonides, Jewish law requires a man to cover his head during prayer (but implicitly, not at other times).
+Isaac ben Moses of Vienna (13th century) wrote that "our rabbis in France" customarily made blessings while bareheaded, though he criticized this practice.
+Other Halachic authorities, like Chaim Yosef David Azulai, hold that wearing a head covering is not required, but is rather a midat hasidut (an "expression of piety", i.e., praiseworthy but not required).
+For this reason, the Vilna Gaon even ruled that one can make a berakhah without a head covering.
+In the 21st century, there has been an effort to suppress earlier sources that practiced this leniency, including erasing lenient responsa from newly published books.
+Promotional images used by the Orthodox Yeshiva University show board members bareheaded as late as 1954.

 In non-Orthodox communities, some women also wear kippot, and people have different customs about when to wear a kippah—when eating, praying, studying Jewish texts, or entering a sacred space such as a synagogue or cemetery.
 The Reform movement historically opposed wearing kippot, but attitudes began to shift in the postwar era, as various social movements encouraged pride in cultural heritage.
 By the 1970s, the movement had returned to many traditional practices.
-In the 21st century, wearing a kippah during Torah study and/or prayer has become common and accepted as an option among Reform men and women.
+In the 21st century, wearing a kippah during Torah study or prayer has become common and accepted as an option among Reform men and women.

-According to several authorities, however, the practice has since taken on the force of law because it is an expression of yir'at Shamayim ("reverence for Heaven"; i.e., respect for God).
-The 17th-century authority David HaLevi Segal held that the reason is to enforce the Halachic rule to avoid practices unique to non-Jews.
-Segal reasons that, as Europeans are accustomed to going bareheaded, and their priests insist on officiating with bare heads, this constitutes a uniquely non-Jewish practice.
-Therefore, he posits that Jews should be prohibited from behaving similarly and rules that wearing a kippah is required by Halacha.

-Other Halachic authorities, like the Sephardi posek Chaim Yosef David Azulai, hold that wearing a head covering is a midat hasidut—an additional measure of piety.
-In a recent responsum, former Sephardic Chief Rabbi of Israel Ovadia Yosef ruled that it should be worn to show affiliation with the religiously observant community.